ans-hub/game_engine_sr/README.md

 SendDataToFB() implemented throught OpenGL function `glDrawLine`, which is now deprecated.
 But this fact is shouldn't be a problem since this function is present in compatibility opengl profile (or in the versions <= than 3.0).

-For systems which has only OpenGL ES implementations we have another way to substitute `glDrawLine` in core opengl profile (see comments in the end of `/lib/draw/gl_buffer.cc`)
+For systems which has only OpenGL ES implementations we have another way to substitute `glDrawLine` in core opengl profile (see comments in the end of `/lib/draw/gl_buffer.cc`).

+This buffer can be easily reduced to 16 bit or 8 bit color space manually.

 ## Game console examples